-Wastewater discharges include wastewater effluent discharged by the six wastewater treatment facilities located within the NMMA, and ocean discharge of treated wastewater from the P66 industrial facility.
+Wastewater discharges include wastewater effluent discharged by the six wastewater treatment facilities located within the NMMA, and ocean discharge of treated wastewater from the P66 near-coastal refinery.
 In addition, discharges are estimated for septic tanks where centralized sewer service is not provided.
 The WWTFs include the Southland WWTF, the Blacklake WWTF, the Cypress Ridge WWTF, the Woodlands WWTF, and La Serena and Osage (GSWC).
 The Southland WWTF discharges treated wastewater into infiltration basins (see Section 3.1.11 Wastewater Discharge and Reuse).
 A portion of the water percolates and returns to the groundwater system and the remaining portion evaporates.
-The estimated percolation from Southland WWTF is 482 AF.
-GSWC delivered 741 AF of groundwater to their Nipomo system customers, where a small number of customers are connected to the Southland WWTF.
-The amount of groundwater produced that was delivered to customers connected to the Southland WWTF was 112 AF in CY 2020.
-The remaining GSWC Nipomo system customers discharged an estimated 277 AF of wastewater to septic systems.
+The estimated percolation from Southland WWTF is 486 AF.
+GSWC produced 1,294 AF of groundwater for their Nipomo system customers, where a small number of customers are connected to the Southland WWTF.
+The amount of groundwater produced that was delivered to customers connected to the Southland WWTF was 111 AF in CY 2021.
+The remaining GSWC Nipomo system customers discharged an estimated 269 AF of wastewater to septic systems.
 GSWC's La Serena and Osage iron and manganese removal treatment facilities treat water from GSWC's La Serena and Osage wells.
 Filter backwash water is discharged to percolation ponds, where water infiltrates into the basin.
-La Serena discharged 9 AF and Osage discharged 1 AF.
-The total WWTF effluent to infiltration basins in the NMMA was 504 AF (Table 3-9).
-The treated effluent from Blacklake WWTF (42 AF), Cypress Ridge WWTF (31 AF), and Woodlands WWTF (92 AF) is used to irrigate golf course landscaping.
+La Serena discharged 15 AF and Osage discharged 2 AF.
+The total WWTF effluent to infiltration basins in the NMMA was 521 AF (Table 3-9).
+The treated effluent from Blacklake WWTF (43 AF), Cypress Ridge WWTF (32 AF) is used for golf course irrigation, and Woodlands WWTF (103 AF) is used to irrigate golf course, vineyard, and landscaping.
 The estimated amount of wastewater discharge from indoor use by rural residences is 183 AF.
 The wastewater discharged in septic systems percolates downward and may recharge the shallow aquifers, the deep aquifers, or become shallow subsurface flow outside the NMMA.